pcraster/pcraster/documentation/pcraster_aguila/Data.rst

 Naming conventions
 ^^^^^^^^^^^^^^^^^^
-Raster formats store spatial data in seperate files.
+Raster formats store spatial data in separate files.
 Each file contains spatial attribute values for one map.
-To add information about other dimensions Aguila supports the folowing naming conventions:
+To add information about other dimensions Aguila supports the following naming conventions:

 .. table:: Raster file format conventions